Story and photo by Patrick Reynolds

 The year could be 2015 or 1975.
 A broadcast begins and there is a familiar camera shot.
 The view is long from turn one up to turn four on a massive oval.
 Cars are gridded on the front stretch ready to race.

 Thousands of people surround the cars.
-Over 250,000 people fill sweeping grandstands and excitement fills the atmosphere.
+Over 250,000 fans pack sweeping grandstands and excitement fills the atmosphere.

 The time is another Memorial Day weekend.
 The broadcast is another running of the Greatest Spectacle in Racing.
 We are tuning in to watch another Indianapolis 500.